Share Your Admissions/Guidance Expertise

 Can I become a paid weekly writer?

-We will consider you for a freelance writer position if we publish four of your articles that are of consistently high quality.
+We will consider you for a freelance writer position if we publish eight of your articles that are of consistently high quality.
 This job is only for those who can write at least one new article a week.
 Email the editor after four of your submissions have been published to inquire about this possibility.

 Can I write under an anonymous name?